Pupillage

 • Practitioners who lecture and tutor the pupils do so out of altruism, and thus the same mentors and advocacy trainers should not be called upon to perform these functions too frequently.

 • The advocacy program ideally requires groups of four pupils.
-Thus we can effectively handle about twenty pupils in Durban and eight in Pietermaritzburg.
+Thus we can effectively handle up to twenty pupils in Durban and eight in Pietermaritzburg.
 At present we are limited to sixteen in Durban and six or seven in Pietermaritzburg.

 • Our experience is that a candidate who passes the pupillage training, but does not have in sufficient degree qualities of presence, oral dexterity, cleverness, some court experience, some connections or some other support, courage and spirit, may struggle to establish himself or herself in practice, and may leave the bar after a short, unhappy, period.